 The reliability and validity of the instruments (surveys and questionnaires) used for data collection in each article were assessed.
 Five of the research articles (Le Conte et al., 2010; DeVader and Jeanmonod 2012; Smith et al., 2012; Lamba et al., 2012; Fulbrook et al., 2005) did not meet the criteria for validity and reliability of the instruments used; however, they were included because their findings were supported and confirmed by other research findings where the validity and reliability of the instruments was identified.
-According to Parahoo (2014), the quality of the tools used determines the validity and reliability of the instruments used to a proven developmental process so that the consistency and accuracy of how each instrument measured attributes could be obtained (Kermode & Roberts 2007; Polit & Beck 2008).
+According to Parahoo (2014), the quality of the tools used determines the validity and reliability of the findings.
+Hence, it was important to expose the instruments used to a proven developmental process so that the consistency and accuracy of how each instrument measured attributes could be obtained (Kermode & Roberts 2007; Polit & Beck 2008).